mrafiq709/mrafiq709/README.md

 ### Hi there 👋
-I am a full stack software engineer with PHP and Java expertise.
+I am a full stack software engineer with PHP and JavaScript expertise.
 More than 3 years of experience in software development.
 Proven ability to effectively lead Personnel in various combat and non-combat situations.
 Strong problem solving ability.
-Committed to Achieving goals with PHP and Java skills.
+Committed to Achieving goals with PHP and JavaScript skills.

-- 🔭 I’m currently working on micro services(Laravel), Website Crawling and Telegram automation report
+- 🔭 I’m currently working on micro services(Laravel) and ReactJs for frontend
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently improving ReactJs skills
 - 👯 I’m looking to collaborate on Laravel backend and ReactJs frontend project
 - 📫 How to reach me: mrafiq709@.gmail.com